HanoverStatsLabs/resources/labs/Lab2Instructions.md

 In most situations in statistics we deal with more than one variable at a time, and more specifically we are interested in the relationships between variables.
 For example, we may look at the percent of female population for each county as a variable on its own (one variable analysis), or we may look at how these percents vary across states (two variable analysis).

 6. Let us start by looking at the `female` variable.
 Look at the help file for the `counties` dataset.
-What is the meaning of the `female` variable's values?
+Exactly what is being measured by the `female` variable?

 \vfill

-We can start our investigation by making a histogram and a five-number summary for the `female` variable:
+We can start our investigation by making a histogram and a five-number summary for the `female` variable. **Note**: The two lines are two different commands.
+Be sure to press `enter` on the first before typing the second.

 ```{r}
 histogram(~female, data=counties, breaks=40)
 favstats(~female, data=counties)